Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

 \subsection{Spectral Fitting}

 The current spectral fitting approach involves convolving models with instrumental responses and brute-force curve fitting to achieve an acceptable fit with data \citep{arnaud1996xspec}.
-However, analysis with this approach will become increasingly challenging as next-generation microcalorimeters and survey instruments produce data with unprecedented spectral resolution, high volumes of spatial-spectral data, and as model complexity grows to meet the associated data richness.
+However, analysis with this approach will become increasingly challenging as next-generation microcalorimeters \citep{tashiro2020status}, survey instruments \citep{kraft2022line}, and fast timing instruments \citep{ray2019strobe} produce high volumes of spectral data and unprecedented spectral resolution, requiring increased modelling complexity.

 \cite{de2019spex} identify challenges and improvements of current methods.
 The main challenge they identified was that the increased resolution reveals more spectral lines, requiring more complex atomic models that are difficult to accelerate without a loss in accuracy.
 Another challenge is the storage and loading of response files, which can readily become limiting, as high-resolution spectra require significantly larger response matrices to encode the instrumental performance.
 They implemented new file structures and binning methods to reduce file sizes, improve parallel performance, and reduce execution times; however, machine learning could remove the need for response files in spectral fitting outside of training in certain domains.